 sql_range_step in your

 MySQL and Large Fields

-If you’ve got a field that is built off multiple values in one column - ie: through a has_many association - then you may hit MySQL’s default limit for string concatenation: 1024 characters.
-You can increase the group_concat_max_len value by adding the following to your define_index block:
+If you’ve got a field that is built off multiple values in one column from a MySQL database - ie: through a has_many association - then you may hit MySQL’s default limit for string concatenation: 1024 characters.
+You can increase the group_concat_max_len value by adding the following to your index definition:

 If these fields get particularly large though, then there’s another setting you may need to set in your MySQL configuration: max_allowed_packet, which has a default of sixteen megabytes.
 You can’t set this option via Thinking Sphinx though (it’s a rare edge case).